How to Build a Rubric That AI Can Actually Use to Grade Essays Well

 What Makes a Rubric AI-Ready

 - Describe observable behaviors, not internal states.
 'The student understands the topic' is not something an AI or even a human can reliably detect.
 'The student accurately uses at least two pieces of evidence to support each major claim' is.
-Frame every criterion around what appears on the page, not what you hope is happening in the student's head.
+Frame every criterion around what appears on the page.

 - Limit each criterion to one dimension.
-Rubrics that bundle multiple skills into a single category, such as 'organization and clarity,' force the AI to make a judgment call about which dimension to prioritize when they conflict.
-A student might have strong organizational structure but unclear sentence-level writing.
-Separate criteria give you cleaner data and more useful feedback.
+Rubrics that bundle multiple skills into a single category force the AI to make judgment calls about which dimension to prioritize when they conflict.

 - Include at least one criterion for revision-readiness.
-Consider adding a dimension that asks whether the essay shows evidence of drafting and revision, such as whether the introduction effectively frames the argument or whether transitions connect paragraphs coherently.
-This signals to students that writing is a process and gives GraideMind a way to reward genuine effort and iteration.
+Consider adding a dimension that asks whether the essay shows evidence of drafting and revision, signaling to students that writing is a process.

 A rubric that is clear enough for AI to apply consistently is almost always a rubric that is clear enough for students to actually learn from.